h-milz/wireless-gk/README.md

 ## A Word About Using WiFi

-The combo will be using a private WiFi (with an arbitrary settable SSID) with the receiver as the AP and websocket server and the sender as the client, without a router in between and thus avoiding router latency.
-The WiFi password will probably be the same hardcoded random string.
+In order to reduce latency, the combo will be using a private peer-to-peer WiFi with one of these configs:

+ * with the receiver as the AP running a websocket server and the sender as the client,
+ * running UDP
+ * running ESP-NOW which was designed for hogh throughput and low latency.

 The net WiFi data rate is 8 channels x 44.1 kHz x 32 byte (I2S TDM data format) = 11289600 bps, which is well within the theoretical net data rate for WiFi6 / MCS9.
 (Although the [ESP-IDF says](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32c6/api-guides/wifi.html) 20 Mbps for TCP and 30 for UDP - guess that's a copy&paste error from earlier architectures.)

-Using websockets over TCP will reduce the typical HTTP latency, but provide lost / out-of-sequence packet handling and checksumming on the TCP layer.
-Granted, one could use UDP which is said to provide 30 Mbps but then we would have to roll our own error handling, creating complexity and new latency.
-In any case, I'll be experimenting with all feasible protocols to find a good trade-off.

-Speaking of which, with a private P2P WiFi and  under reasonably good environmental conditions we should end up with a latency of 5-15 ms. With pure UDP we may be able to get this down to small single digits but would have to add some basic error detection like XOR checksumming and packet numbering.
-This remains to be measured which is the first step I'll do as soon as the development boards arrive (i.e. raise a GPIO in the sender, then send a couple hundred 32 byte packets one way, then on the receiver pick up the packets and raise a GPIO when finished.
+Speaking of which, with a private P2P WiFi and  under reasonably good environmental conditions we should end up with a latency of 5-15 ms. With pure UDP or ESP-NOW we should  be able to get this down to small single digits but would have to add some basic error detection like XOR checksumming and packet numbering.
+This remains to be tested which is the first step I'll do as soon as the development boards arrive (i.e. raise a GPIO in the sender, then send a couple hundred 32 byte packets one way, then on the receiver pick up the packets and raise a GPIO when finished.
 Measure the time between the GPIOs with my oscilloscope).